omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

 ### 9. Portal Verification and Forwarding

-9. The receiving Portal contract verifies the `XBlock`’s validator signatures and `XMsg` merkle proofs before passing all verified `XMsg`s to their destination smart contracts on the rollup VM.
-After validating and processing the submitted `XMsg`, the portal contract emits an `XReceipt` event.
-This marks the `XMsg` as “successful” or “reverted” by `halo`. `XMsg` can revert if the gas limit was exceeded or if target address smart contract logic reverted for other reasons. `XReceipt` are included in `XBlock` (same as `XMsg`).
+- The receiving network’s Portal contract verifies the `XBlock`’s validator signatures and `XMsg` merkle proofs before passing all verified `XMsg`s to their destination smart contracts.
+After verifying each submitted `XMsg`, the portal contract emits an `XReceipt` event.
+This marks the `XMsg` as “successful” or “reverted” by `halo`. `XMsg`s can revert if the gas limit was exceeded or if target address smart contract logic reverted for other reasons. `XReceipt`s are included in `XBlock`s (same as `XMsg`).

     ```go
     type XReceipt (